 If you smell gas, don’t try to restart the pilot light.
 Call your local utility company as soon as possible.

 - Water Heater Age

-The usual duration of a domestic water heater with proper upkeep is 10–12 years.
-Even if your long-lasting water heater isn’t having problems, it’s at a greater threat of a bad leak.
+The usual life span of a domestic water heater with proper upkeep is 10–12 years.
+Even if your water heater isn’t having problems, it could be at a greater threat of a bad leak.